Policies and Procedures

-- If my professor/department cannot administer the test, I will come to the Office of Special Services at least 4 business days before an exam to pick up a Test Request Form.
+- If my professor/department cannot administer the test, I will come to the Office of Disability Services at least 4 business days before an exam to pick up a Test Request Form.

 - I will complete the student section of the Test Request Form.

 - I will have my professor complete the professor section of the Test Request Form.